W.O.M.A.N., Inc. Core Team

 Read more about Jill’s work at W.O.M.A.N., Inc.

 Mary Martinez (she/her) is a queer, Mexican-American who is not fluent in Spanish :), and who comes from the San Francisco Bay Area.
-She is the soon-to-be Co-Director of WOMAN, Inc., who started at the organization as a support line volunteer back in February 2008.
-She started out as a crisis line volunteer and held roles such as Frontline Advocate, Peer Services Manager, and, as of 2017, her current role as Associate Director.
+She is the Co-Director of WOMAN, Inc., who started at the organization as a support line volunteer back in February 2008.
+She started out as a crisis line volunteer and held roles such as Frontline Advocate, Peer Services Manager, and, as of 2017, Associate Director.
 She also represents WOMAN, Inc. in the community, works one-on-one with survivors, and continues to do the deep work alongside the WOMAN, Inc. team of upholding their value of centering Black, Indigenous, and other people of color while also holding the organization and one another accountable in abolishing white supremacy and anti-Blackness.
 Mary is an alumni of the Strong Field Project Leadership Development Program, and a participant of the Network Weaver Learning Lab which brings together folks working in various movements such as domestic violence, reproductive justice, racial justice, LGBTQ, immigrant rights, and social justice art to learn about each other’s work and to experiment ways on how to achieve liberation, equity, and justice by working together.

 Read more about Mary’s work at W.O.M.A.N., Inc.